 LEARN MORE ABOUT US: SUBSCRIBE TO OUR QUARTERLY EMAIL NEWSLETTER

 Receive an email containing articles, news, and other information from our quarterly print newsletter.
 Read Residence XII news as well as articles about living the sober life, women and chemical dependency, and current research on the subject.
-Emails are sent approximately 4 times a year.
+Emails are sent approximately four times a year.
 Sign up here »